zitadel/zitadel/docs/docs/guides/trainings/supportservice/operations.md

 ## ORBOS Basics

-In this hands-on training you will gain an understanding about GitOps and ORBOS and learn how to install and manage ORBOS.
-We will share best practices around installation, management and configuration.
+In this hands-on training, you will gain an understanding about GitOps and ORBOS.
+You'll also learn how to install and manage ORBOS.
+We share best practices around installation, management and configuration.

 **Audience**: DevOps Engineer
 **Duration**: 1.5 days